 Castelli hit .426/.495/.595 for Parma in '73 with 60 runs in 44 games.
 He picked up his 6th straight batting championship.
 His defense was not as sharp as he only threw out 4 baserunners while allowing 20 steals.
-In 1974, Giorgio threw out 40% of base thieves but made 12 passed balls in 37 games, a rarity.
+In the 1973 European Championship, he batted .517/.611/.828 with 13 runs and 13 RBI in 8 games but Italy again got the Silver Medal.
+He was second on Italy in runs behind Angelo Argentieri and tied Bruno Laurenzi for the RBI lead; Giampaolo Mirra was the only Italian with a better OPS.
+He made no errors, splitting time between 1B and C. In 1974, Giorgio threw out 40% of base thieves but made 12 passed balls in 37 games, a rarity.
 It was one of the few blemishes on an amazing season.
 He hit .523/.580/1.020 with 75 runs, 26 home runs, 85 RBI and 17 steals (in 19 tries) in 44 contests.
 Somehow, Parma failed to take home the pennant, but Castelli won the Triple Crown.
 It was the second Triple Crown in Serie A1 history; only one other player (Roberto Bianchi) would accomplish the feat in the 20th Century after Castelli.

 In 1975, Castelli hit .391/.453/.634 for an "off-year."
 For the first time in his 8-year career, he failed to win a batting title.
 He had 60 runs and 48 RBI in 47 games and gunned down 44% of attempted base stealers.
 He helped Italy win the 1975 European Championship, the first time the country had ever topped the Dutch national team.
 That year, Joe Garagiola said Castelli "definitely is a major league prospect."